Asset allocation.

 Not a financial advisor.
 Allocations shown are illustrations, not recommendations.
 Past performance does not predict future outcomes.
 Bitcoin carries meaningful drawdown risk.
-Figures marked [VERIFY] require confirmation before you act on them.
+Figures marked require confirmation before you act on them.

 Asset allocation means the percentage of your portfolio in each asset class: stocks, bonds, cash, Bitcoin.
-Academic research suggests it drives around 90% of the variance in long-term portfolio returns [VERIFY].
+Academic research suggests it drives around 90% of the variance in long-term portfolio returns.
 Classic rules like "110 minus age in stocks" are a reasonable floor, but they pre-date Bitcoin.
 A small permanent BTC sleeve (5 to 10%) has historically boosted returns without proportionally raising total portfolio volatility, which is why serious investors now treat it as a diversifier, not a bet.

 Your asset allocation is the mix of stocks, bonds, cash, and alternatives (real estate, commodities, Bitcoin) in your portfolio, expressed as a set of percentages that add to 100.